MicrosoftDocs/Devices-docs/surface/surface-support-portal.md

    - Attach purchase receipts or invoices that include your company name and all device serial numbers listed.

 6. **Finalize registration:**
-   - Verify all details are correct and select **Request regisration**.
+   - Verify all details are correct and select **Request registration**.
    - Your registered devices are listed under **Date & Time,** **Request number,** and **State** for tracking and management.

    :::image type="content" source="images/finalize-registration.png" alt-text="Screenshot of submitting registration request.":::